 When should the report be submitted?

-You can report capital gains and capital losses immediately after the sale, for the purposes of a tax card or tax prepayment, via MyTax (tax.fi/mytax).
+You can report capital gains and capital losses immediately after the sale, for the purposes of a tax card or tax prepayment, via MyTax.
 You will not then need to complete this form.
 You can, however, use paper form 5010e (Application for a prepayment and/or for a change in withholding tax percentage) to revise your tax card.
-In such a case, attach form 9.
+In that case, enclose this form (Form 9).

 Also use this form when you submit a claim for adjustment after the assessment process has ended.
 Fill in a claim for adjustment and attach this form to the claim.
 The claim for adjustment can also be submitted via MyTax.

 If you use the paper form, fill in all of the sections, even if you are correcting only a single item of information.

 You may sell your main home exempt from tax, provided that certain conditions are met.
 The issue is addressed in section 3 of this instruction.

 If your selling prices during the tax year do not amount to more than €1,000, tax is not payable on the gain, nor is loss deductible in all circumstances: